add2cal/docs/src/integration/wordpress.md

 ### What to mind!

-::: warning As pointed out at the general integration guide, overriding core information (like the date) leads to a data mismatch, as the automatically generated landingpage and ics file are not aware of your WordPress data!
+::: warning As pointed out at the general integration guide, overriding core information (like the date) leads to a data mismatch, as the automatically generated landing page and ics file are not aware of your WordPress data!
 :::

-You can circumvent this by setting the [event to private](/application-manual/groups-and-events.html#detail-page-1), which will not auto-generate a landingpage or ics file.
+You can circumvent this by setting the [event to private](/application-manual/groups-and-events.html#detail-page-1), which will not auto-generate a landing page or ics file.
 The button will then not use a pre-built ics file, but instead generate one on the fly.

 This comes with the downside, that you need to deal with worse compatibility (for example, Chrome on iOS does not like dynamic ics generation) and are not able to track saving events.